Designer Tips for Using Color in the Garden

 Coneflower and black-eyed susan in a summer meadow

-By fall, the colors shift again.
+By fall, flower color shifts again.
 As leaves turn, they become brilliant tones of gold, orange-red, and deep maroon.
 Fall flowers—like those of mums, asters, and anemones—have a warm, slightly dusty quality.
 You can see this in the asters shown below.
 Their yellow undertones pick up the warmth of September’s golden light but appear a bit cooler in the clearer light of October.

 Daisy-shaped blooms of purple fall aster